FilipRuman/pages/src/content/docs/parser/setup.md

 You should see nicely formatted, colored log output.

-## 3. Add Error Handling with anyhow
+## 3. Add easier error handling with anyhow
 Next, add the [anyhow](https://docs.rs/anyhow/latest/anyhow/)

 crate: